KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

-# AI Deployment in NodeJS: Image Classification
+# AI Deployment in Node.js: Image Classification
-Small demo to deploy an Image Classificatior AI in a NodeJS App.
+Small demo to deploy an Image Classificator AI in a Node.js App.

 ## How to install the app
-Clone the repo and run the following command inside the cloned directory:
+Clone the repository and run the following command inside the cloned directory:

 ```bat
 npm install